zunzun/zunzunsite3/README.txt

-You will need to install scipy, matplotlib, django, bs4, imagemagick gifsickle and reportlab to run this software.
+You will need to install scipy, matplotlib, django, bs4, imagemagick gifsicle and reportlab to run this software.
 On Debian and Ubuntu, you can run the following:

 apt-get install python3-scipy python3-matplotlib